 - 1. Reading is exercise for your brain.
-Please read each text closely and to the best of your ability. - Please only use study guides such as LitCharts or SparkNotes as a guide for clarification rather than a replacement for the actual book itself.
+Please read the text closely and to the best of your ability. - 2.
+Please only use study guides such as LitCharts or SparkNotes as a guide for clarification rather than a replacement for the actual books themselves.
 If you are struggling with your books, my recommendation is to read a chapter summary and then read the actual chapter. - 3.
 You may listen to an audiobook version of the texts as long as you are following along with the written version as well. - 4.
-There are fantastic movie versions of these novels; however, they are not a replacement for the text.
-I encourage students to watch the movie after reading the text.
+There are some fantastic movie versions of these books; however, they are not a replacement for the text.
+I encourage students to watch the movie after reading the texts.